dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 ### Add RabbitMQ server resource with parameters

-When you want to explicitly provide the username and password used by the container image, you can provide those as parameters.
+When you want to explicitly provide the username and password used by the container image, you can provide these credentials as parameters.
 Consider the following alternative example:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);